 In the normal course of business, we are subject to examination by tax authorities throughout the world.
-We are subject to U.S. federal income tax examination for all years beginning from the fiscal year ended June 30, 2011.
-We are subject to state income tax examinations for all years beginning from the fiscal year ended June 30, 2010.
-We are also subject to examinations in other major foreign jurisdictions, including Singapore, for all years beginning from the fiscal year ended June 30, 2010.
+We are subject to United States federal income tax examination for all years beginning from the fiscal year ended June 30, 2012 and are under United States federal income tax examination for the fiscal year ended June 30, 2013.
+We are subject to state income tax examinations for all years beginning from the fiscal year ended June 30, 2011.
+We are also subject to examinations in other major foreign jurisdictions, including Singapore, for all years beginning from the fiscal year ended June 30, 2011.
 It is possible that certain examinations may be concluded in the next twelve months.
-We believe it is possible that we may recognize up to \$22.9 million of its existing unrecognized tax benefits within the next twelve months as a result of the lapse of statutes of limitations and the resolution of examinations with various tax authorities.
+We believe that we may recognize up to \$19.1 million of our existing unrecognized tax benefits within the next twelve months as a result of the lapse of statutes of limitations and the resolution of examinations with various tax authorities.
+Although we believe our tax estimates are reasonable, the final determination of tax audits and any related litigation could be materially different from our historical income tax provisions and accruals.
+The results of an audit or litigation could have a material adverse effect on our results of operations or cash flows in the period or periods for which that determination is made.